Methodism vs Pentecostalism: What the Difference?

 Do Pentecostals practice infant baptism like Methodists?
 See below.

 Methodist and Pentecostal beliefs about God and Christ are similar.
-Their disagreements are about the Holy Spirit and matters related to the church.
-(Also see Methodist vs Anglican: What’s the Difference?)
+Their disagreements are about the Holy Spirit and issues related to the church.
+(Also see Methodist vs. Anglican: What’s the Difference?)

 BELIEFSMethodismPentecostalism